Building for Everyone: The Essentials of Accessible Front-End Development

 <button type="submit" aria-label="Submit Form"> Submit </button>

-Buttons can be made more accessible by incorporating a clear and descriptive label, providing alternative text for screen readers, ensuring that the button is easily focusable and activatable using keyboard navigation, and adding ARIA attributes to provide additional information for assistive technologies.
+Buttons can be made more accessible by adding a clear and descriptive label, providing alternative text for screen readers, ensuring the button can be easily focused and activated using keyboard navigation, and adding ARIA attributes to provide additional information to assistive technologies.

 Headings